mathminx/E-Commerce-Back-End/README.md

 This is a Node.js command-line application that prompts the user to input text and select the shape and colours, then generates a logo based on the user input and saves it as an [SVG file]

+This application was built using JavaScript, Node.js, Express, MySQL, Sequelize, Handlebars, and UIKit.
+The entire application is deployed via Heroku.
+Students create an account, specify the subject(s) for which they require tutoring, and then be matched with a tutor(s) who has created an account and indicated that they can tutor that subject.

 This application enables a user to write and save notes in order to keep track of tasks to be competed.
 It uses an Express.js back end to save and retrieve note data to and from a JSON file.
 The user can also delete notes once they are no longer needed.
 The entire application is deployed via Heroku.

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.